jmarine/wgs/README.md

 * **onDisconnect(WebSocket client)**: called when a client is disconnected from the application (URI).

-* **onCall(WebSocket client, String method, JSONArray args)**: it can be overriden to add new RPCs.
+* **onCall(WebSocket client, String method, ArrayNode args)**: it can be overriden to add new RPCs.

 * **onSubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept subscription requests to the topics.
 In this case, remember to call the superclass method before/after your business logic.
 (i.e: to send an EVENT to the client, the method should be called before the publication).

 * **onUnsubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept unsubscription requests to the topics.
 Also, rembember to cal the superclass method before/after your business logic.

-* **onPublish(WampSocket sourceClient, WampTopic topic, JSONObject event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept event publications.
+* **onPublish(WampSocket sourceClient, WampTopic topic, JsonNode event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept event publications.
 Remember to call the superclass method before/after your business logic.